Current Mass Tort Cases: News and Updates June 2025

 AFFF Firefighter Foam Lawsuit 2025 - Latest News and Updates

-Judge Gergel’s recent ruling confirming PFAS-related health impacts has weakened the company’s position.
-With several potentially plaintiff-friendly decisions expected in the coming months, 3M may opt to resolve cases rather than risk costlier courtroom defeats.
+Judge Gergel’s recent ruling confirming PFAS-related health impacts has weakened 3M’s position.
+With several potentially plaintiff-friendly decisions expected in the coming months, the company may opt to resolve cases rather than risk costlier courtroom defeats.

 Bellwether trials for the AFFF lawsuit are expected to begin in October 2025, with the potential for a global settlement in due course.